Quantum Theory and Local Hidden Variable Theory: General Features and Tests for EPR Steering: Measurement Probabilities in Bipartite Systems

-The results (\ref{Eq.LHVTSingleProb}) show that in a LHVT the measurement probability for an observable $\Omega _{A}$ of sub-system $A$ is independent of the results for measuring an observable $\Omega _{B}$ of sub-system $B$, and do not even depend on which observable $\Omega _{B}$ is being measured.
+Under the condition of Bell locality, the results (\ref{Eq.LHVTSingleProb}) show that in a LHVT the measurement probability for an observable $\Omega_{A}$ of sub-system $A$ is independent of the results for measuring an observable $\Omega_{B}$ of sub-system $B$, and do not even depend on which observable $\Omega_{B}$ is being measured.
 The same applies if the sub-systems are reversed.
-This important result for LHVT is called the \emph{no-signaling theorem }and shows that a choice of observable to be measured in one sub-system cannot affect the result of measurements in the other sub-system.
+This important result for LHVT is called the \emph{no-signalling theorem }and shows that a choice of observable to be measured in one sub-system cannot affect the result of measurements in the other sub-system.